devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 test_df is the new data to be predicted.
 Because test_df does not have target column, it will be processed when KeyError triggerd.
 Pretty much what I have done is removing all things that can't be understood by human.

-I couldn't understand why the texts are having binary symbol eventhough they are string type right from the sile.
+The texts are having binary symbol eventhough they are string type right from the file.
 So, I remove the binary symbol (b' ') manually.
-Because removing them create whitespaces, I applied .strip() to remove them.

-At first I tried to remove all hashtags, leaving only the tweet.
-But, I found out that the hashtags affect the sentiment of a tweet.
-Thus, I decided to remove the '#' and leave the word.
+At first I tried to remove all hashtags(# sign and the word), leaving only the tweet.
+But, I found out that the hashtags affect the sentiment as user use hashtag to set the topic of the tweeet.
+If every tweets have hashtags, maybe it is a good idea to only use them for sentiment analysis data.

 ## Tokenization

 It is time to break them up.
-Tokenization is a must do step.
 This is a process whereby all sentences are split into something meaningful that can be used for later process.
 The result of tokenization are based on the tokenizing algorithm used.

 I am using CountVectorizer.
-Because the return value is a ```scipy.sparse.csr.csr_matrix``` , it needs to be converted to array.
+Because the return value is a ```scipy.sparse.csr.csr_matrix``` , it needs to be converted to numpy array.

 ```python
 def vectorize_tweets(count_vect, data):